uclqlic/AI_Learn_By_Yourself/README.md

 All the resources for self-taught AI developer

-Section 1: Mathematics for AI/Machine Learning
+Section 1: Mathematics for AI / Machine Learning